 Regular readers may have noticed that the camera I've used most often in the past two years has been the Evil Cube (6cm from 6x6cm frame).
 I've used it for Worldwide Pinhole Photography Days in 2017 and 2018, it went to Massachussets for my son's wedding, and it was one of the two medium format cameras I took to Europe last fall.
 I chose it when I went out into a blizzard recently.

 It was made from cutting pieces of flat matte board and taping and gluing them together, sort of figuring it out as I went along.
 When I was loading it for Pinhole Day, I wondered if I could make a template that would fold and glue together like my other cameras so anyone could make one.
 I think I accomplished it.
-I'm going to do a separate post on building it but here's the link to the templates if you wish to try to figure it out.
+Here’s a link to directions to build this camera.

 There's really no technical need to design a new camera.
 The image format is exactly the same as a 6cm 120 Populist.
 But there's the issue of form factor.
 When I made the Evil Cube, and the Glenmorangie Evil Cube and Compact 120 before it, my inspiration was an unreachably-expensive-in-my-youth medium format SLR.
 (Never mind that it's sort of the same form factor as a million mid-century Brownies, Hawkeyes, and Pioneers.
 I never had one of those either.)
 I've recently seen a forum thread where the NOPO 120 was gushed over for it's similar shape, so I'm not the only one with this obsession.